 The Disadvantages of Chapter 13 Bankruptcy

 Only individuals are eligible.
 To petition for bankruptcy under Chapter 13, the debtor must file as an individual.
 If a person is the sole owner of a business or has a partner, Chapter 13 allows the debtor to file as an individual if the debtor has incurred personal liability for those debts.

 The debtor must repay creditors.
 A Chapter 13 bankruptcy requires the debtor to repay creditors using a three or five year repayment plan.
 Consequently, the debtor must have sufficient income to pay creditors every month.
 The debtor must repay priority debts and secured creditors in full and must repay unsecured creditors in an amount equal to what those creditors would have received if the trustee had sold the debtor's nonexempt property in a Chapter 7 bankruptcy.

 The debtor must meet debt limitation requirements.
 A debtor is ineligible for Chapter 13 if unsecured debt exceeds $336,900 or secured debt exceeds $1,010,650.

 If you're looking at your options for filing bankruptcy, perhaps considering Chapter 7, you'll want to take action soon.
-Making such an important decision is much easier when you have advice from a legal professional.
-Before you file, consider getting a free legal evaluation from a local bankruptcy attorney first.
+But making such an important decision is much easier -- and may save you money as well as time -- when you have advice from a legal professional.
+Before you file, consider contacting a local bankruptcy attorney first.